PENSIONS

 NHS – Funded Nursing Care

-Eligibility depends on your age, health status, and location within the UK.
+Entitlement depends on factors such as age, health condition, and where you live in the UK.

 EQUITY RELEASE WILL REDUCE THE VALUE OF YOUR ESTATE AND CAN AFFECT YOUR ELIGIBILITY FOR MEANS-TESTED BENEFITS.